-The subjects covered in this exam are: Contracts, Criminal Law and Torts.
+The subjects covered in this exam are: Contracts, Criminal Law, and Torts.
 An answer based upon legal theories and principles of general applicability is sufficient; detailed knowledge of California law is not required.
-The following provisions of the Uniform Commercial Code should be used where pertinent:
+The following provisions of the Uniform Commercial Code (UCC) should be used where pertinent:

-An applicant’s raw multiple-choice score will equal the number of items answered correctly.
-Through a process known as “equating,” the multiple-choice raw scores will be converted to a scale with a theoretical maximum of 400 points.
+The remaining items will be equally weighted such that a perfect raw score will still be 100.
+Thus, an applicant’s raw multiple-choice score will equal the number of items answered correctly multiplied by their weighting.
+Through a process known as “equating,” the weighted multiple-choice raw scores will be converted to a scale with a theoretical maximum of 400 points.
 Because there are multiple forms of the exam, this process adjusts for the possible differences between forms and administrations of the exam in the average difficulty of the particular version of the exam that the applicant takes.

 An applicant’s assigned grade on an essay question can range between 40 and 100.
-Total raw essay scores can therefore range between 160 and 400 points.
+In order to earn a grade of 40, the applicant must at least identify the subject of the question and attempt to apply the law to the facts of the question.
+If these criteria are not met, the answer is assigned a zero.
 The raw essay scores will be converted, or “scaled” to a distribution that has the same mean and standard deviation of multiple-choice scale scores.
 Scaling is performed to adjust for the possible differences between the difficulty of the essay questions and/or grading standards from one administration to the next.
 As a result, an applicant’s scaled essay score will not be affected by the differences between administrations in the difficulty of the essay questions or fluctuations in grading standards.

 An applicant’s total score on the exam is the sum of the applicant’s scaled scores on the multiple-choice and essay sections.
 Thus, equivalent weight is given to each of the two sections in arriving at the total scale score.
 Applicants need a total scaled score of 560 or higher to pass the exam.